John Cooper Motorsports

 JCM HPD 265

-It is said that John Cooper Motorsport also offered a HPD 265 kit, however i have been unable to locate any verifiable information surrounding this, however what i can say for certain is that John Cooper Motorsport offered additional upgrades outside of the engine tuning kits, with items such as Single Mass FlyWheel with a race-clutch and the flywheel being lighter than standard, as well as in some cases offered bespoke tuning changes, with one car receiving additional head porting work, and other minor tweaks to reach a higher horsepower output prior to the later HPD kits were available.
+It is said that John Cooper Motorsport also offered a HPD 265 kit, however I have been unable to locate any verifiable information surrounding this, however what i can say for certain is that John Cooper Motorsport offered additional upgrades outside of the engine tuning kits, with items such as Single Mass FlyWheel with a race-clutch and the flywheel being lighter than standard, as well as in some cases offered bespoke tuning changes, with one car receiving additional head porting work, and other minor tweaks to reach a higher horsepower output prior to the later HPD kits were available.

 -After discussing the HPD 265 kit with several sources, it was said the 265 kit was discussed at the time but never actually became available, however prototype cylinder heads were tested on various race-cars and test cars, but no HPD 265 kit was ever released to the general public as a specifically available kit.